Arrival and Osprey Point Golf Course at Kiawah Island

 Challenging

-This itinerary pairs the most significant course on the South Carolina coast with three rounds that demonstrate the range of Lowcountry golf design.
+This trip pairs the most significant course on the South Carolina coast with three rounds that demonstrate the range of Lowcountry golf design.
 Pete Dye's Ocean Course is the anchor, but the supporting cast is not filler.
 Tom Fazio's Osprey Point, Jack Nicklaus's rebuilt Turtle Point, and Fazio's original solo commission at Wild Dunes together span four decades of coastal architecture, each shaped by different relationships with wind, water, and marsh.

 Check out of Kiawah and drive north to Isle of Palms, roughly an hour's drive that crosses Charleston.
-The Links Course at Wild Dunes was Tom Fazio's first solo design commission, opened in 1980 and redesigned most recently in 2015.
+The Links Course at Wild Dunes Resort was Tom Fazio's first solo design commission, opened in 1980 and redesigned most recently in 2015.